PolarRobotics/PR-Docs/docs/source/metadocs/sphinx.md

 ## Hosting on ReadTheDocs
 - This documentation page is hosted via ReadTheDocs.
-  - This requires a few things in order to build successfully:
+  - This requires a few files in order to build successfully:
     - `/.readthedocs.yaml`, a configuration file
       - This must be in the root directory of the project.
       - In our case, it was necessary to change the path to `conf.py` appropriately.